ThalesGroup/secure-ml/Gen AI tools for source code.md

 - Cost and pricing model

 Note: AI code generation tools are still under development and should be used with caution.
 Always test and review generated code before deploying it to production.

+*Disclaimer: Thales does not endorse the utilization of any specific tool.
+The reference to such tools is purely for illustrative and informational purposes, and their use should be exercised with discretion.*